 As assistive technologies change and evolve, we strive to keep our site up to date with the most popular technologies on the browsers we support.

 We conduct accessibility reviews and use our findings to improve our software.
 We have improved our modals to enable keyboard navigation and better screen reader compatibility, adjusted color contrast to meet the WCAG contrast ratio standards, and updated icon designs that previously relied purely on color to indicate status change.

 - For learners with low vision or colorblindness.
-Khan Academy has developed its own tool for checking accessibility.
-Since its introduction, the number of help requests concerning accessibility issues for those with low vision or colorblindness has been in steady decline.
-We've also added the ability to hide visually-dependent content and remove color from videos.
+We've added the ability to hide visually-dependent content and remove color from videos.
 Logged-in users can choose this feature via Settings > Accessibility.

 - For learners who are deaf or hard of hearing.
 Transcripts and subtitles are available shortly after video publishing.
 You can find the video transcript for any given video, by clicking on the video title.
 This will bring you to the lesson page; once there, under any video, you are able to select the Transcript tab.